nais/doc/tenants/nav/security/auth/azure-ad/configuration.md

 !!! warning

     - These rules are _eventually consistent_, which means they might take a few minutes to fully propagate.
-    - If you're pre-authorizing a client provisioned through `aad-iac`, see the [legacy](legacy.md#pre-authorization) section.

 If you require more fine-grained access control, continue reading below.